zodac/tracker-profiles/README.md

 ## Overview

 This is a tool used to log in to private torrent websites and take a screenshot of the user's profile page.
 This can be used to showcase stats on your current tracker as part of an application to another site.
-Or used as a historical record of your stats on a tracker in case it goes down or becomes otherwise unavailable.
+It can also be used as a historical record of your stats on a tracker in case it goes down or becomes otherwise unavailable.

 ## Features